darkxdd/realtime-emogenage/README.md

 This project uses Git LFS (Large File Storage) to manage large model files (`.h5`).
 Ensure you have Git LFS installed before cloning the repository to properly download these files.

-To install Git LFS, follow the instructions on the official Git LFS website: <mcurl name="https://git-lfs.com/" url="https://git-lfs.com/"></mcurl>
+To install Git LFS, follow the instructions on the official Git LFS website: [https://git-lfs.com/](https://git-lfs.com/)

 After installation, you can verify it with: